GuidesFlightcontrolLogging

 If you would like to see your runtime logs in a tail environment, you can use the AWS Command Line Interface (version 2) to view the logs.

 You will need to install the command line interface (the aws command) and configure it with your AWS credentials.
-You can find more information about this in the AWS CLI documentation (opens in a new tab).
+You can find more information about this in the AWS CLI documentation.

 Once you have the AWS CLI installed and configured, you can use the following command to tail the logs for a specific service: